 Submission 12.2: Degree and Other Educational Offerings

-- 1. Provide a list of all degrees and educational programs (certificates and courses) offered by the COM. - 2.1.
-Provide a copy of all charters, licenses, or letters of approval from any educational or business agencies that grant authority to the COMto offer the DO degree.
+1. Provide a copy of all charters, licenses, or letters of approval from any educational or business agencies that grant authority to the COM to offer the DO degree.

 Element 12.3: Chief Executive Officer (CORE)